General Groups (Non-School Group) Pricing

 What you need to know for your Children's Group visit

 Personal wagons and strollers are welcomed in the exhibit halls, but are not allowed in The Hoglund Foundation Theater, a National Geographic Experience.
 Please be aware that on busy days, we may not be able to accommodate wagons or strollers in the Children’s Museum.
 Stroller parking is located at the entrance of the Children's Museum for your convenience.
 Children’s strollers and wagons are not available for rent.

 Changing and Nursing Areas

 Ladies' and Men's restrooms on all levels have changing stations located within.
-Mothers are welcome to nurse anywhere in the Museum, and there is a private nursing corner located in the Children's Museum and on Level 4 in the Life Then and Now Hall.
+Mothers are welcome to nurse anywhere in the Museum, and there is a private nursing area located in the Children's Museum.

 Group Architecture Tours